Karu0205/MidtermProject/README.md

 <h2>Sustainable Development Goal</h2>
 <h5>Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation is the focus of SDG 9</h5>

-<h2>Significance of the Project</h2>
-<h5>The study will create a document management system with document
-request and tracking for Sto.
-Niño Formation and Science School that aims to provide a significant impact on achieving wellness when it comes to several factors including efficiency, accuracy, security, and user friendly.
-The system will ensure a positive user experience and This can alleviate the difficulties faced by the students, as well as the registrars of Sto.
-Niño Formation and Science School as a result of the development of technology and the rising number of mobile users, particularly those with internet access.
-The developmental expansion can be a significant investment for the school of Sto.
-Niño Formation and Science School that enables filing a request and will improve processing speed, which can lead to a faster delivery of requested documents to meet the satisfaction of every user.</h5>

 <h2>What the project does</h2>
 <h5>A Document Management with Request and Tracking System helps organizations streamline document-related processes, improve collaboration, enhance security, and ensure efficient document lifecycle management.
 It saves time, reduces paperwork, and provides better control over document access.</h5>